cyberbotics/webots/docs/guide/using-matlab.md

 By default, the most recent version is chosen.
 If Matlab is installed at a custom path or if another version must be used, the absolute path can be easily filled in.
+For Windows, the executable located in "R20XXx\bin\win64" should be given, and not the one located in "R20XXx\bin".

 ### How to Run the Examples?